 First published in 1982, this novel tells the intertwined stories of Joey, a horse purchased to serve on the Western Front, and of his young owner Albert, who enlists to fight.
 It has since been adapted into an award-winning play under the same name, and as a blockbuster film directed by Steven Spielberg.

 14. Sebastian Faulks – Birdsong

-Birdsong tells of a man called Stephen Wraysford at different stages of his life both before and during World War I. Faulks retelling of the events and attitudes surrounding the Battle of the Somme has been singled out for especial commendation.
-It came 13th in a 2003 BBC survey searching for Britain’s favorite book.
+Birdsong tells of a man called Stephen Wraysford at different stages of his life both before and during World War One.
+Faulks’ retelling of the events and attitudes surrounding the Battle of the Somme has been singled out for special commendation.
+The novel came 13th in a 2003 BBC survey searching for Britain’s favourite book.